timescale/docs/use-timescale/integrations/observability-alerting/grafana.md

 import GrafanaConnect from "versionContent/_partials/_grafana-connect.mdx";

-# Get started with Grafana and Timescale
+# Integrate Grafana and Timescale Cloud

 Grafana is an analytics and monitoring tool that you can use to visualize time-series data.
 This page shows you how to set up Grafana with Timescale and create a dashboard and panel.
 It also provides an example of how to visualize geospatial data.